Is Beef Jerky Healthy?

 Beef Jerky Nutrition and Benefits

-Beef jerky is predominantly a source of protein with a moderate amount of fat and very little carbohydrate, sugar, and fibre.
+Beef jerky is predominantly a source of protein with a moderate amount of fat and very little carbohydrate, sugar, and fiber.
 On average, one ounce (28 grams) of beef jerky contains (2):

 - Calories: 116